 - In Extra Large Bowl, combine all 8 Cans of Refried and Whole Beans – Mix Well, then Set-Aside.
 Be sure to rinse the Whole Black and Pinto Beans before adding.

 - When Rice is Ready: Immediately add the hot rice to Large Bowl with the Salsa, Olive & Cheese Mixture.
 Mix well – You will notice the mixture becoming a cheesy/gooey mix due to the heat of the rice.

 - Add Cheese mixture from Large Bowl into the Extra Large Bean Bowl – Mix Well.

 - Stuffing the Tortillas: Lay down approx. 12″ square piece of plastic wrap, and place tortilla on it.
 Scoop approx. 3 Tablespoons of Burrito Mixture into the center of a Tortilla and roll into a burrito (don’t over-stuff the tortilla).
 Roll the Burrito up in the plastic wrap and fold ends over.
 Repeat until all Burritos have been made.

 - Freezing: Wrap Burritos individually into plastic wrap.
 Take 10 wrapped Burritos and wrap together again with plastic wrap for easy storage and extra protection from freezer burn.
 Freeze for up to 2-3 Months.

 - Re-Heating: Remove Burrito from plastic wrap and roll into parchment or waxed paper.
 Microwave for 1 1/2 to 2 1/2 minutes or until completely heated and serve!

-Other Options: If you don’t care to use tortillas, feel free to freeze the bean mixture in plastic wrap or containers and serve rolled in a green leaf lettuce or collard greens.
+Other Wrap Options: If you don’t care to use tortillas, feel free to freeze the bean mixture in portions and serve rolled in a rice wrap, lettuce wrap or collard greens.